My teaching philosophy centers around three principles: 1) change mindsets, 2) less is more, 3) the role of a facilitator.

 This course focuses on key social media technologies and their business applications in marketing, advertising, innovation, and collaboration.
 How to design and implement a social media marketing strategy or campaign?
 How can businesses effectively respond to social media crises?
 How can managers use to social media to promote employee engagement and collaboration?
 What are the risks and "dark sides" of social media.
 Students will read, think, and discuss these questions through a combination of readings, cases analyses, and hands-on projects.

-IDSC 3001 Information Systems for Business Processes and Management (up to 120 undergraduate per section)
+IDSC 3001 Information Systems for Business Processes and Management (Undergraduate Level)

-Research Seminar on Emerging Technologies: Artificial Intelligence, Blockchain, & Virtual Reality (PhD)
+Research Seminar on Emerging Technologies: Artificial Intelligence, Blockchain, & Virtual Reality (PhD Level)

-This course covers the latest research on emerging technologies such as artificial intelligence, blockchain, metaverse, and social media.
+This is a PhD Seminar on the latest research on emerging technologies such as artificial intelligence, blockchain, metaverse, and social media.
 Example topics include AI transparency, AI aversion, human-robot interactions, designs and mechanisms of blockchain, the impact of augmented reality and virtual reality, peer production, and online social networks.
 We will be reading and discussing book chapters and articles from multiple disciplines including but not limited to information systems, human-computer interaction, management, communication, and computer science.

-Research Seminar on Social Media and Online Communities (PhD)
+Research Seminar on Social Media and Online Communities (PhD Level)

 This is a PhD seminar to expose students to theories and methods related to social media and online communities.
 We cover key topics in motivation, identity, collaboration and innovation, social networks, community dynamics and evolution, electronic word-of-mouth, and risks associated with social media.
 Through readings and class discussions, students will learn how to read academic papers, how to synthesize papers to understand the big picture, how to motivate a research question, how to theorize, and how to write papers.

-I see my teaching as effective and successful if students leave my class with a different mindset about at least one thing.
-For example, they may enter my class thinking AI is going to replace all jobs and take over the world, especially after the popularity of ChatGPT.
+I consider my teaching successful if my students leave the class with a different mindset about at least one thing.
+For example, they may enter my class thinking AI is going to replace most jobs and take over the world, especially after the popularity of Generative AI such as ChatGPT.
 They will graduate from my class knowing that even ChatGPT is still a weak form of AI due to the lack of general intelligence.

 Over the years, I have participated in many workshops on course design, syllabus development, student motivation and evaluation, active learning, case-based teaching, multimedia presentations, online course design.

-Here are a list of courses that I have developed and taught in recent years:
+Here are a list of courses that I have developed and taught over the years:

-Executive Courses in Digital Transformation and Emerging Technologies
+Digital Transformation and Emerging Technologies (Executive and DBA Levels)

 This course is designed to help top executives to become tech savvy and prepare their organizations for the rapidly changing technological environments.
 We start with a deep dive into IT as a disruptive force and how companies and individuals can be innovative.
 We cover the fundamentals of business analytics and how emerging technologies such as the artificial intelligence, blockchain, and quantum computing can continue to transform and shape our businesses, lives, and society.